elixirschool/elixirschool/lessons/advanced/gen-stage.md

 end
 ```

-As we covered in the previous section our consumer does not emit events so the second value in our tuple will be discarded.
+As we covered in the previous section, our consumer does not emit events, so the second value in our tuple will be discarded.

 ## Putting It All Together

-Now that we have our producer, producer-consumer, and consumer built we're ready to wire everything together.
+Now that we have our producer, producer-consumer, and consumer built, we're ready to wire everything together.

 Let's start by opening `lib/genstage_example.ex` and adding our new processes to the supervisor tree: